breez/breez-sdk-docs/src/guide/connecting.md

 <div class="warning">
 <h4>Developer note</h4>

 By default the config working directory is set to `./`.
 Some platforms may require that you use an application specific directory that is writable within the application sandbox.
-For example applications running on Android or iOS.
+For example, applications running on Android or iOS.

 </div>
 <br/>